hawkinslabdev/portwayapi/README.md

 ## 📅 Logging
 - Logs are stored in the `/log` folder and rotate daily.
 - Console output includes timestamps.
-- EF Core database commands are logged at `Warning` level to avoid verbosity.
 - Authentication events are logged for auditing purposes.

 ## 🔒 Security Model
 The authentication system implements industry best practices:
 - No plaintext tokens stored in the database
-- Cryptographically secure hashing with PBKDF2/SHA256
+- Cryptographically secure hashing
 - Username binding for token ownership and auditing
-- File-based token distribution for token distribution
+- File-based token creation for token distribution only

 ## 🔍 Monitoring
 Health check endpoints are available at: